liamhays/rk3566-mcu/rk3566_mcu_notes.md

   buses.

-My theory is that Rockchip enabled only the AHB interface on the SCR1 to save silicon space, and used an existing AHB<->AXI IP block with an added toggle.
-This doesn't really make a lot of sense---what particular reason would require the MCU to sit on AXI---but I guess the option exists.
+My theory is that Rockchip enabled only the AHB interface on the SCR1 and used the existing AHB<->AXI IP block.
+Most of the peripherals in the chip are on the AHB (or APB, technically) bus, so there should already be an AHB<->AXI interface for the ARM cores.

 Another possibility is that the MCU has both bus interfaces connected, but certain buses are only usable in certain power conditions.
 For